 I have student loan debt.
 Will it prevent me from getting a home loan?

-You don't need to be 100% debt-free to buy or home or qualify for a mortgage.
+You don't need to be 100% debt-free to buy a home or qualify for a mortgage.
 However, one of the most important things lenders look at when they consider you for a loan is your debt-to-income (DTI) ratio, which includes debt associated with outstanding student loans.

 Your DTI ratio compares how much you owe each month to how much you earn.
 If your monthly payments make up a large percentage of your total budget, it becomes more difficult to get a loan.
-The acceptable DTI ratio varies by loan type, but in general, lenders look for a DTI that's 43% of lower.
+The acceptable DTI ratio varies by loan type, but in general, lenders look for a DTI that's 43% or lower.

 How does my credit score affect my ability to get a loan?

 Your credit score, as well as the information on your credit report, are key elements in determining whether you'll be able to get a mortgage, and the rate you'll pay.

 Your credit report and your credit score are different things.
 Your credit score is calculated based on the information in your credit report.
 Higher scores reflect a better credit history and make you eligible for lower interest rates.